 Another attraction in West Azarbaijan province is Takht-e Soleyman near Takab about 5 hours away from Urmia.
-It is worth going farther to visit this UNESCO World Heritage Site when traveling to Urmia.
+It is worth going further to visit this UNESCO World Heritage Site when traveling to Urmia.
 Takht-e Soleyman is a historical area, where the ruins of the Sassanid and Ilkhanid architecture encompass a mysterious lake.
 Among the constructions, the remnant of the Azar Goshnasp fire temple, one of the oldest and most important of the three fire temples in ancient Iran, is the most prominent.
 Zendan-e Soleyman (Prison of Solomon) is another ancient complex near the area.

 Since this part of the country has been inhabited by the Armenians, there are many traditional churches in West Azerbaijan especially in Urmia.
 St. Thaddeus Monastery- also known as the Black Church, located in Maku (about four hours far from Urmia) is the ancient structure registered on the UNESCO World Heritage List.

 Urmia sweets such as Noql-e Bidmeshk and basloq, traditional halva, and traditional herbal essence are among the most famous souvenirs of Urmia.